-From December 12, 2004 to February 20, 2005, Tongue In Cheek, a group exhibition with Wim Delvoye, Richard Fauguet, Marcel Marïen, Alain Séchas, Franz West, Guillaume Bijl, Joachim Mogarra, Claude Closky, curated by Hilde Teerlinck.
+From December 12, 2004 to February 20, 2005, Tongue In Cheek, a group exhibition with Wim Delvoye, Richard Fauguet, Marcel Marïen, Alain Séchas, Franz West, Guillaume Bijl, Joachim Mogarra, Claude Closky, and a project room with Graham Fagen, curated by Hilde Teerlinck.

 When certitudes are reached, humour intervenes and pushes reasoning to the point of failure, revealing the relativity of these certitudes to us.
 Humour applies to the mind's loftiest endeavours.

 It is humour that shows us the limits of the "exact" sciences, just as every day it exposes the limits of our moral "certitudes".
 It doesn't transport us to a new world, but it offers proof that our world is limited and that behind the wall that holds us back there must be something more.

 No criticism could be so profound, so rich in its outcome.

 —Are you serious?
 Is a question that humorists are asked all too often.
 We never ask the same question to a poet, a painter or a thinker.
 From the most vulgar pun to the most beautiful poetic image, we can obscurely feel the deep significance of these analogies, these comparisons, these rhymes, these associations of ideas which lift a corner of the thick veil that hides from us the mysterious relations between things and the formidable continuity that is the world.